-Inquiries regarding discrimination should be directed to the District Title IX or Nondiscrimination Coordinator.
+Inquiries regarding discrimination should be directed to the Charter School Title IX or Nondiscrimination Coordinator.
 An individual with a complaint alleging a violation of this policy shall follow the Uniform Grievance Procedure.

-In compliance with federal regulations, the District will notify annually all students, parents, staff, community members, and unions or professional organizations the District holds a collective bargaining agreement with of this policy and the designated coordinator to receive inquiries.
-Notification should include the name and location of the coordinator, as well as a statement that the District will provide equal access to the Boy Scouts and other designated youth groups.
+In compliance with federal regulations, the Charter School will notify annually all students, parents, staff, community members, and, if applicable, unions or professional organizations the Charter School holds a collective bargaining agreement with of this policy and the designated coordinator to receive inquiries.
+Notification should include the name and location of the coordinator, as well as a statement that the Charter School will provide equal access to the Boy Scouts and other designated youth groups.
 The notification will be provided in all handbooks.

-The District will not tolerate hostile or abusive treatment, derogatory remarks, or acts of violence because of disability against students, staff, or volunteers with disabilities.
-The District considers this behavior to constitute discrimination on the basis of disability in violation of State and federal law.
+The Charter School will not tolerate hostile or abusive treatment, derogatory remarks, or acts of violence because of disability against students, staff, or volunteers with disabilities.
+The School considers this behavior to constitute discrimination on the basis of disability in violation of State and federal law.